Pavol Sedlák

-Pavol Sedlák (born 21 November 1979) is a Slovak footballer, who currently plays for SK Schwadorf and also assistant manager in the Slovak giant ŠK Slovan Bratislava.
+Pavol Sedlák (born 21 November 1979) is a Slovak footballer, currently retired and also was assistant manager in the Slovak giant ŠK Slovan Bratislava.
 His former clubs were MŠK Rimavská Sobota and ŠK Slovan Bratislava.
 He previously played for FK DAC 1904 Dunajská Streda.
 He is a midfielder with a lot of international experience.
 He is well known for his dribbling ability and super strong shots from medium distances.
-Together with Samuel Slovák, he is one of the leaders inside the squad of the club.
+Together with Samuel Slovák, he was one of the leaders inside the squad of the club.